is the last page of a five page article. Click

 As a producer at M-G-M, he was responsible for such classics as "Gone With the Wind," "King Kong," "Rebecca," "Since You Went Away," "Duel in the Sun" and "The Third Man."

 (1919-2009), whose ashes are also interred in the same room.

 Jennifer starred in such films as "Song of Bernadette", "Portrait of Jennie" and "Since You Went Away."
 She starred opposite Gregory Peck in both "Duel in the Sun" and "The Man in the Gray Flannel Suit".

-Back out in the more public corridors of the Great Mausoleum, there are a few of minor celebrities who might interest you.
 In the open Sanctuary of Vespers (just before the statue of the Pieta) is crooner Russ Columbo (1908-1934), a rival of Bing Crosby in the early 30's.
 Benny Goodman first formed his famous orchestra (with Gene Krupa) to play for Russ Columbo.